Jaybro-git/Nanoprocessor/README.md

 # Nanoprocessor

 This repository contains the VHDL source files and the implementations of a 4 bit Nanoprocessor.
-This nanoprocessor is capable of executing 4 basic instuctions and perform basic arithmetic operations.
+This nanoprocessor is capable of executing 4 basic instructions and perform basic arithmetic operations.

 ## Directory Structure